A study released shows that physio is just as effective as surgery in patients with meniscal tears and arthritis of the knee!

-Patients who were given standardized physio, including an individualized treatment and a progressive home exercise program had the option of crossing over to surgery if substantial improvements were not achieved.
+Patients who were given standardised physio, including an individualised treatment and a progressive home exercise program had the option of crossing over to surgery if substantial improvements were not achieved.
 A massive 70% chose not to take up the surgery option at the six-month mark.

 This demonstrates that potentially millions of people globally are being exposed to potential risks associated with surgery that may or may not offer specific benefits but with much higher expense to the patient.